Sukeltaja-Appi/main/frontend/frontend.md

 Used to navigate between different views in the app.
 The component folders have a file called `index.js` to most of the time handle the navigation.
 [StackNavigators](https://reactnavigation.org/docs/en/stack-navigator.html) and [SwitchNavigators](https://reactnavigation.org/docs/en/switch-navigator.html) should cover most of your needs.

-Sometimes using a conditional return is favorable compared to using SwitchNavigators, for example if you need to check that a user is logged in before seeing a screen.
+Sometimes using a conditional return is favorable compared to using SwitchNavigators, if for example you need to check that a user is logged in before they're allowed on a screen.
 Make sure to use a class component and give the appropriate router to the component as a static variable.
 And finally, pass props to the component. **(insert relevant links here)**

 ### [socket.io-client](https://github.com/socketio/socket.io-client)